Honouring the Wheel of the Year with Seasonal CelebrationsMay 14, 2021

 The themes of birth, death and rebirth are played out across a year that is divided into light and dark, male and female, sun and moon, growth and rest, and heat and cold.
 The continuous cycle lends itself to the image of a wheel.
 The ancients and their predecessors saw time as a wheel or spiral divided by eight festivals.

-The important thing to note about these moments of pause during the seasonal cycle is the opportunity to connect with the land and with the energy of each season, as it shifts, and what that means internally and externally.
-The land is our mother; she feeds us, shelters us, and gives us comfort and enjoyment.
+The important thing to note about these moments of pause during the seasonal cycle is the opportunity to connect with the land, the energy of each season as it shifts, and what that means internally and externally.
+The land is our mother; she feeds us, shelters us, and provides comfort and enjoyment.
 The festivals or celebrations give us a chance to give something back to her and honour all that she does and cultivate a 'gratitude' attitude.